bxparks/AceRoutine/README.md

 ...
 ```
 The 2-argument version created an instance called `blinkSlow` which is an
-instance of a subclass of `CustomRoutine`.
+instance of a subclass of `CustomCoroutine`.
 Everything else remains the same.

 ### External Coroutines